 Mediterranean seafood is prized around the world for its flavor.
 The Mediterranean diet is very healthy and is famous for its olives and capers, feta cheese, lamb, seafood and a huge range of fruit.

-Croatia, Greece and Turkey offer a dry temperate climate, gentle landscapes filled with olive and fruit orchards and a sparkling salty sea.
+Croatia and Greece offer dry temperate climates, gentle landscapes filled with olive and fruit orchards and a sparkling salty sea.
 It is hard to resist the lure of the Mediterranean and all that this famous region has to offer.
 For the historian, nowhere else on earth is there such a density of archaeological and religious sites.
 If you prefer a more hedonistic vacation, the Mediterranean offers thousands of islands with sun drenched beaches, warm waters, famous gastronomy, shopping and nightlife.

 Discover the Mediterranean and find your Garden of Eden!

 Croatia has become the most popular yacht charter destination in Europe with 1185 island jewels - all set right in the heart of Europe.
 Explore UNESCO heritage towns with medieval architecture, visit pristine national parks, dine on superb seafood and celebrate some of Europe's best nightlife.

 Made up of 4500 islets and islands set in five pristine cruising areas, each of the Greek island regions feature their own mythology and unique historic sites.
 What they have in common are turquoise waters, golden beaches, welcoming tavernas and the warm hospitality that only the Greeks can offer.